 IF YOU OR A FRIEND IS FEELING SUICIDAL OR SUFFERING FROM SEVERE DEPRESSION:

 If it is crucial that you get help right away, call 1-800-SUICIDE (1-800-784-2433) or 911 IMMEDIATELY.
 Suicidehotlines.com also offers hotlines in all 50 states for immediate help with suicide or self-harm issues.

-Teenline (teenlineonline.org) is hotline staffed by teens from 6 p.m. to 10 p.m.
+Teenline (https://teenlineonline.org) is hotline staffed by teens from 6 p.m. to 10 p.m.
 PST.
-(Call 310-855-HOPE or 800-TLC-TEEN; toll-free in California only).
+(Call 310-855-HOPE or 800-TLC-TEEN; toll-free in California only, or text TEEN to 839863).
 The site also offers a Youth Yellow Pages to look up specific resources, 24/7 email, message boards and info on outreach services.